The Consequences of the Charge for the Mass of the Elementary Particles

-We have also learned that the electron neutrinos or anti-electron neutrinos as well as the charge elements brought by the charge into the simple cubic neutrino lattice of the pions must sit in the center of the sides of the cubic cells of the neutrino lattice of the pions, making them face-centered cubic cells, which is essential for the stability of the $\pi^\pm$\,mesons.
-It seems likely that the electron or anti-electron neutrinos brought by e$^\pm$ into the muon lattice occupy the places vacated by the emission of the muon neutrinos or anti-muon neutrinos in the $\pi^\pm$ decay and that therefore the neutrinos in the cells of the $\mu^\pm$ lattice have a cubic configuration.
-However, the charge elements brought also with e$^\pm$ into the neutral lattice of the muons make the cells in the charged muons face-centered cubic.
-The consequences of the addition of e$^\pm$ to the neutrino lattice of the K\,mesons have also been studied.
+We have also learned that the electron neutrinos or anti-electron neutrinos, as well as the charge elements, brought by the charge into the simple cubic neutrino lattice of the pions must sit in the center of the sides of the cubic cells of the neutrino lattice of the pions, making them face-centered cubic cells, which is essential for the stability of the $\pi^\pm$\,mesons.
+It seems likely that the electron or anti-electron neutrinos brought by e$^\pm$ into the muon lattice occupy the places vacated by the emission of the muon neutrinos or anti-muon neutrinos in the $\pi^\pm$ decay, that means that the muon lattice is cubic.
+The charge elements brought also with e$^\pm$ into the neutral lattice of the muons make the cells in the charged muons face-centered cubic.